Even with the best of intentions, it’s possible to develop a dental emergency or a toothache because of trauma or an unexpected condition.

-When you arrive in the surgery, we will begin by discussing recent symptoms and changes in your oral health.
+When you arrive at the surgery, we will begin by discussing recent symptoms and changes in your oral health.
 Have you recently had an accident or bumped a tooth?
 When did the pain begin?
 Is it general or can you identify the tooth that hurts?

 One of our Toowoomba dentists or assistants will take a digital x-ray image of the area to assist with diagnosis.
 Your dentist will discuss the condition and all available treatment options.

 An emergency booking is designed to address pain and stabilise the tooth.
 We may be able to complete your procedure in one visit, but some treatment, such as dental crowns, will require a follow-up.